ofstudio/voxify/README.md

 4. **Start using the bot**:
     - Send YouTube or other supported video URLs to your bot
     - The bot will process the video and add it to your podcast feed
+    - View your episodes at `https://yourdomain.com/` (landing page with episode cards)
     - Access your RSS feed at `https://yourdomain.com/rss.xml`
     - Subscribe to the feed in your favorite podcast player